connorjan/RISC-Assembler/README.md

 RISC-Assembler
 ==============

-An assembler for a custom set of RISC architectures.
+A basic assembler for a custom set of RISC architectures.